bosonprotocol/boson-protocol-contracts/docs/limit-estimation.md

 ## Setting up the environment

 For each of the limits you must prepare an evironment, before it can be tested.
 For example, before `maxOffersPerGroup` can be tested, protocol contracts must be deployed and enough offers must be created so the limit can actuall be tested.
-Similar setup is needed for all other methods.
+A similar setup is needed for all other methods.

 This is done in file `scripts/util/estimate-limits.js`.
-Each of limits must have a setup function which accepts `maxArrayLength`, prepares the environment and returns the invocation details that can be then used when invoking the `methods` during the estimation.
+Each of the limits must have a setup function which accepts `maxArrayLength`, prepares the environment and returns the invocation details that can be then used when invoking the `methods` during the estimation.

 Invocation details contain
 - `account`: account that calls the method (important if access is restiricted)